 Now, waiting alone in the waiting area, I prayed.
 “Thy will be done.
 But if you choose to take him now, at least let my sisters get here in time”.
 Periodically I would think of someone who hadn’t been called yet, and I would go out to make that call.
 My sisters arrived, and together we sat and waited.
 I lost track of time: How many hours had he been in there?
 Finally, the dr. emerged.
 “Well, he survived the surgery, but he will never survive the recovery period.
 He is in the recovery room, and he will be going to ICU from there.”
 He was still alive.
 That was all I needed to know at that moment.
 When we saw him in ICU, he had tubes everywhere, and his face was swollen beyond recognition.
 Later that night, I went on my computer at home.
 I belonged to several groups: a cancer support group, a dachshund owners group, a Christian ladies group.
 I began posting in every group, letting them know what the situation was and asking for immediate prayer.
 I posted prayer requests everywhere I could think of to post.
 My internet friends from across the country began praying.
 I wish I could say the healing was instantaneous, but it was not.
 Dad spent a total of 40 days in the hospital, most of which in ICU.
 He developed a MSRA infection.
 There were many ups and downs along the way.
 Today, if you ask the dr. about it, he shakes his head and says dad should not have survived.
 He lost his battle 16 months later to esophageal cancer.
 But we had 16 more months to say “I love you” every morning.

-Read more articles by Lola Smith or search for articles on the same topic or others.
+Read more articles by Lola Smith or search for other articles by topic below.